ValPaliy/valticus/content/en/posts/Mechanical vs Membrane Keyboards.md

 A clicky switch provides you with a click sound each time the key registers (hits the actuation point).

 Personally, I prefer the clicky switches because when using them, my keyboard feel like an old typewriter, and I like that.
-Of course, clicky switches produce more noise, so if that-s an issue in your case - chose the tactile switches as they are obviously quieter.
+Of course, clicky switches produce more noise, so if that's an issue in your case - chose the tactile switches as they are obviously quieter.

 **Pros** of a mechanical keyboard are: long life span, durability, great typing feedback, stability.
 Keep in mind that in mechanical keyboards everything can be replaced - the chassis, the cord, the key switches and even the keycaps (you can even have custom keycaps designed to make your keyboard unique).
 You can even get all three switch types and try each one to see what you like best.
 Also, the switches can be greased for a smoother performance.
-That-s definitely something a membrane keyboard does not allow you to do.
+That's definitely something a membrane keyboard does not allow you to do.

 **Cons** of a mechanical keyboard are: noise, higher price, higher weight.
 If you are a gamer that likes to keep your keyboard on your lap while playing, a more traditional gaming keyboard would be better for you.